You’re a fundraiser. And when your work means communicating with donors, you probably think about the gifts you hope your organization will receive.

 You give as well as receive

-If you approach your work with these feelings filling your heart, you will be happier.
+If you approach your work with these feelings in your heart, you’ll be happier.
+Those feelings will pay emotional dividends well beyond your budget goals.

 […] from an insight of Seth Godin.
 Pleasure is short-term and dopamine-driven (and so are donations).
 Happiness (and loyalty) is a long-term and serotonin-based process.
 Fundraising is focused on leveraging emotions and […]